ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 Attestation Key (AK):
 : Cryptographic key belonging to the RoT that is only used to sign attestation tokens.

-Platform Attestation Key (PAK):
-: An AK used specifically for signing attestation tokens relating to the state of the platform.

 Hardware Security Module (HSM):
 : a physical computing device that safeguards and manages secrets (most importantly cryptographic keys),